-A hostile work environment is created when an employee is constantly harassed by their employer in such a way that their work is affected by it or they fear going into work at all.
+A hostile work environment is created when an employee is constantly harassed by their employer in such a way that their work is affected by it or they fear going to work at all.
 This kind of treatment by an employer is highly unacceptable and unlawful behavior.
 If this has happened to you, seek the legal counsel of an experienced Hostile Work Environment Attorney at JML Law in San Francisco today.
-Our attorneys have decades of experience and a vast knowledge of the law.
+Our attorneys have decades of experience and vast knowledge of the law.
 Call our offices at 818-610-8800 for a free consultation.

 According to the United States Department of Labor “A hostile environment can result from the unwelcome conduct of supervisors, co-workers, customers, contractors, or anyone else with whom the victim interacts on the job, and the unwelcome conduct renders the workplace atmosphere intimidating, hostile, or offensive.”
 Some examples given of behaviors that might lead to creating an unlawful hostile environment could include:

 California’s Labor and Employment Law states that a hostile work environment is created when the “harassing conduct is so severe or pervasive it creates a work environment that is hostile or abusive.”

 There are federal and state laws that prohibit harassment in the workplace and protect employees from retaliation for reporting unlawful behaviors conducted by their employers.
 Your employer is not legally not allowed to retaliate against you for reporting unlawful acts or violations of your rights.
 Employers who are found guilty of creating a hostile work environment could face compensatory damages and punitive damages.
 Compensatory damages are the amount of money or out-of-pocket costs the victimized employee has had to pay to file a claim (court costs, attorney fees, back-pay, etc.) and possible compensation for emotional distress.
 Punitive damages are fines the employer must pay as punishment.